 As well as ocean views, dolphins and seals, on the Friday night, we also spotted what we – applying our extensive knowledge of the universe and interplanetary behaviours – can only describe as a meteor.

-A fiercely bright, orange light whizzed across the night sky before flaring brightly, breaking in two and fading away.
-It was spectacular, and we can’t help but wonder if our star-gazing has peaked very early on in the trip.
+A fiercely bright, orange light whizzed across the night sky before flaring, breaking in two and fading away.
+It was spectacular and we can’t help but wonder if our star-gazing has peaked very early on in the trip.

 Staring at each other in silent amazement in the seconds following, we were very quickly brought down to earth again, when, out of the corner of her eye, Laura spotted another movement.

 Somewhat smaller in scale than the intergalactic pyrotechnics just witnessed, this action turned out to be a scurrying mouse heading directly for the troopy.
-Tiny and cute as it was, Laura had little desire to have it move in with us.
-After she warded it off in an extremely graceful manoeuvre which didn’t involve knocking over camp chairs, we thought it best to set Ned on guard.
+Tiny and cute as it was, Laura felt little desire for it move in with us and so headed it off in an extremely graceful manoeuvre which definitely didn’t involve knocking over camp chairs.

-It took about 10 minutes of us pointing and shoving Ned in the direction of the mouse before he finally caught a scent and sat dutifully at the wrong bush until bedtime.
+We thought this was a good chance for Ned to show his worth.
+After 10 minutes of us pointing and shoving Ned in the direction of the mouse, he finally caught a scent and sat dutifully at the wrong bush until bedtime.
 We don’t think he would survive in the wild.

 The meteor and the mouse also coincided with a rather momentous occasion in our own puny existences in that Laura awoke on Friday to her final uni assignment results.
-They were on the positive side of a pass and she is officially going to graduate.
+She is officially going to graduate.
 Woo.
 Hoo.

 On Saturday evening with the wind picking up and major storm clouds brewing, we made the call to pack up before going to bed so we wouldn’t have to deal with wet stuff in the morning.
 We were running out of food and water, and so a trip into Port Lincoln (the Eyre’s largest town) was required.